Ann0831/serendilang/docs/architecture.md

 This module is responsible for managing all UI-related state and serves as the **source of truth** for the front-end system.

-It exposes a well-defined interface for state access and mutation, meaning that all read and write operations must be performed through its provided functions, rather than accessing the state directly.
+It exposes an interface for state access and mutation, meaning that all read and write operations must be performed through its provided functions, rather than accessing the state directly.

 It leverages the **UI State Synchronization via Adapter** mechanism introduced in **Section 1.3.2** to propagate state changes to the UI layer, ensuring that rendering remains a consistent and deterministic mapping from system state.